fleet-actions/ec2-runner-pool-manager/docs/architecture/refresh.md

             DDB-->>-Maintainer: Cleanup OK
     ```

-## The Power of a Centralized Refresh Process ✨
+## Centralized Config & Decoupling ✨

 This centralized `refresh` approach provides advantages to decoupling:

 * **Centralized Configuration**: All major changes to the runner environment (like updating the AMI) can be done by changing a single configuration value and letting the initializer handle the rollout.
 * **Decoupling of Concerns**: The `provision` logic doesn't need to know how to build an instance; it just needs to know which Launch Template to use.
 The `refresh` process handles the "how," keeping concerns cleanly separated.

+:sunny: